Bioluminescence modeling for deep sea experiments: Results and Discussion

 Running a simulation for a perfect detector with a 360$^\circ$ field of view (FoV), we can confirm the expectations and estimates from \cite{priede_potential_2008, CRAIG2009224}, that most of the light is generated downstream of the module.
-As shown in Figure \ref{flow_past_cylinder}, downstream the flow will be most turbulent.
-Together with Equation \ref{eq:shear_prob}, the organisms will be flashing predominantly after drifting into the module's wake.
+As shown in Figure \ref{flow_at_300}, downstream the flow will be most turbulent and the wake wider, catching more organisms.
 Figure \ref{fig:mc_pop} emphasizes this point.
 In the top plot the range of the gradient was chosen to emphasize the vortices, while in the bottom plot to visualize the area where flashes due to shear stress are possible.

-A new effect, only visible due to the combined simulation method, is the maxima shift for different wavelengths in time, shown in Figure \ref{fig:mc_example}, when multiple photo multiplier tubes (PMTs) with differing FoVs are used, such as those of KM3Net, P-ONE and STRAW-b.
-These shifts are due to organisms drifting from one detector's FoV into another's.
-Should the duration of emission last longer than its time inside of the area of visibility of a single detector, the position of the maximum will be shifted.
-This in turn results in a single organism's pulse to appear as multiple when integrating over the wavelengths.

-Due to these distribution shifts, We create a categorization plot in Figure \ref{fig:PeakShapes}, where different arriving distributions are shown compared to the original emission pdf.
-With this we can assign any pulse measured by the detector to a specific species of organism.
-This type of analysis can be used by neutrino detectors to categorize organisms drifting by, should they posses differing emission pdfs.
+In red we show currently flashing organisms, while in green the inactive ones.